infixman/ColorBlind_Gen/README.md

 #Color Blind Generator
 Color blind test plates generator.
+The application take a given image and generate a color blind test plate from that image.
+This way you can create a test plate not only with numbers or letters, but any shape.

 ###Current status
 Adapting Java code.